aosabook/500lines/dagoba/chapter.md

   Notice that we're modeling edges as a pair of vertices.
 Also notice that those pairs are ordered, because we're using arrays.
 That means we're modeling a *directed graph*, where every edge has a starting vertex and an ending vertex. [lines have arrows.]
 Doing it this way adds some complexity to our model because we have to keep track of the direction of edges, but it also allows us to ask more interesting questions, like "which vertices point in to vertex 3?" or "which vertex has the most outgoing edges?". [footnote2] [footnote in a footnote?
 Can you get away with that if you're not David Foster Wallace?]

 [footnote2]
   If needed we can model an undirected graph by doubling up our edges, but it can be cumbersome to simulate a directed graph from an undirected one.
-So the directed graph model is more versatile in this context.
-[I'm usually good at following the code, at least a bit.
-I don't see how the code below relates to this footnote.]
+So the directed graph model is more versatile in this context. [maybe explain this better]
 ```
     function undirectMe (edges)
       { return edges.reduce( function(acc, edge)